-The UWE Bristol Global Water Security Project, which began in 2013 with support from International Water Security Network, is a chance for you to use your academic skills to make a difference – and experience life in a different country.
-Taking part could also improve both your employability and your chances of undertaking postgraduate studies once you have graduated.
+The UWE Bristol Global Water Security Project is a chance for you to use your academic skills to make a difference – and experience life in a different country.
+Taking part could also improve both your employability and your chances of undertaking postgraduate studies once you've graduated.

 Successful applicants will receive support prior to, during and after their placement/internship experience, as well as financial assistance with costs from UWE Bristol through various initiatives, depending on the opportunity.

 What can I do?